riboflavin/test-framer-sync/compare/bluedot-vs-fathom.md

 Yes, Bluedot works for in-person meetings.
 It can record locally via its app and automatically transcribe and summarize after meetings.
 Fathom does not work for in-person meetings as it cannot import external audio and only works for scheduled online meetings (Zoom, Google Meet, Teams).

 • What about meeting bots?
 Does either of these tools require a meeting bot?
 Bluedot does not require a meeting bot.
 It's described as a "bot-free recorder" that can capture meetings without a "bot" joining calls.
-The context specifically mentions "no meeting bot needed" and that it "doesn't require inviting a bot," which users appreciate for discretion.
-For Fathom, the context doesn't explicitly state whether it requires a meeting bot.

 • What do users say about the quality of transcriptions?
 Users praise Bluedot for its transcription accuracy - it's often noted as "the most accurate" AI notetaker users have tried.
 For Fathom, transcriptions are described as "quick and accurate" according to user reviews.